bootcoder/tipsNtricks/README.md

 This means writing functions that are easy for developers to read.
 Not just you, but the people that maintain your code down the road.

 Don't one line a thing because you want to look cool.

 Indentation - OMG do this.
 All the time.
 No matter what.
 Lots of languages are whitespace dependent, meaning you must indent correctly.
 Better to establish this habit now.

 ![MaintainYourShit](./readability.jpeg "Fer Realsies")

+## Git Workflow

+Commit early and often
+  - Build test through a feature
+  - Commit
+  - Pass all tests for a feature
+  - Commit

 ## Chrome Extensions
 [Recomendations](https://github.com/bootcoder/htc_dev_settings/blob/master/chrome_extensions.md)